ChrisDuffley/stationPlaylist/readme.md

 ## Track Finder

-If you wish to quickly find a song by an artist or by song name, from track list, press Control+NVDA+F. Type the name of the artist or the song name.
+If you wish to quickly find a song by an artist or by song name, from track list, press Control+NVDA+F. Type or choose the name of the artist or the song name.
 NVDA will either place you at the song if found or will display an error if it cannot find the song you're looking for.
 To find a previously entered song or artist, press NVDA+F3 or NVDA+Shift+F3 to find forward or backward.

 Note: Track Finder is case-sensitive.